This post may contain affiliate links.

 A long time ago I wrote a post called ” What Does a Homeschool Day Look Like?”
 We were based in Australia back then and the kids were around the 4-6-year-old mark.
 My big take away was that we do what you do on weekends, just more of it.
 You may like to take a look at that post at the link above.

 We were blessed with a big garden, pool and plenty of at-home resources in those days.
 We also wrote about our homeschool day in London and later in Romania.
 All very different circumstances, a tiny flat, an ancient farmhouse in a remote village with no heating or running water.
-This learning from home thing works anywhere.
-Our usual ideas and things to do at home, below.

 Try to get some exercise in every day., it will boost your immune system and help with anxiety, stress, or depression.